qooxdoo/qooxdoo/docs/core/classes.md

 provided.
 The `delegate` key should have, as its value, an object with two or three keys.
 At a minimum, the `get` and `set` keys must be provided.
 Optionally, a `delete` key can also be provided.
-Each is a function that replaces the default operation on the objec. `get` accepts one argument, the instance's `property` being retrieved. `set` accepts two arguments, the `property` being set, and the `value` that property of the instance it to be set to. `delete` accepts one
+Each is a function that replaces the default operation on the object. `get` accepts one argument, the instance's `property` being retrieved. `set` accepts two arguments, the `property` being set, and the `value` that property of the instance it to be set to. `delete` accepts one